 Is it Accurate? – Accuracy gets a little trickier than a simple Do I Have the Data or Not evaluation.
 First, you need to consider age.
 How old is your data?
 Your data could have easily aged out of accuracy.

 Next ask, what is the context of how it will be used?
 For example, you may have four different phone numbers for a customer.
 All of those phone numbers are true for that person.
-However, the best one to reach them at may actually the last one on the list.
+However, the best one to reach them at may actually be the last one on the list.
 So if the use of the data encompasses history – all of the phone numbers are correct.
 If the use is contacting the customer, the last one is correct.
 Make sure your data is true for the use.

 Is it Standardized? – Data frequently needs to be compared when it is used, so non-standard inputs can quickly throw your quality.
 Using the phone number example, do all of the numbers contain Area Codes?
 Do they contain Country Codes?
 Do they have special characters in the formatting?
-Your data may be complete and accurate, but if it isn’t standard, the results of analysis can really be skewed.
+Your data may be complete and accurate, but if it isn’t standard, the results of the analysis can really be skewed.

 Is it Credible? – Do you trust the source of your data?
-It doesn’t matter if the data came from your staff, your business systems or an external organization.
+It doesn’t matter if the data came from your staff, your business systems, or an external organization.
 Sources must be trusted for the resulting information to be trusted.

 Garbage In, Garbage Out

 Quality data is a critical element in finding the holy grail of Useful, Trustworthy Information.
-To get to quality, you need to take consistent, concerted efforts to clean the data that you have – and ensure that any new data coming in meets your quality standards.
+To get to quality, you need to make consistent, concerted efforts to clean the data that you have – and ensure that any new data coming in meets your quality standards.